The Sting (Futurama)

 "The Sting" is the twelfth episode in the fourth season of the American animated television series Futurama, and the 66th episode of the series overall.
 It originally aired on the Fox network in the United States on June 1, 2003.
-In the episode, the Planet Express crew is sent to collect space honey, and find themselves in a harrowing battle with giant bees.
-The episode's plot originated from the writers wanting to do a story where it seemed as though a major character had died.
-The episode was then produced faster than normal and was well-received by critics.
+In the episode, the Planet Express crew is sent to collect space honey and ends up in a dangerous fight with giant bees.
+The idea for the story came from the writers wanting to make an episode where it looked like an important character had died.
+Because of this, the episode was made faster than usual and was received well by critics.